tsolakisgeo/DHAW2023/_syllabus/12-blender.md

 ---

 ## Assignment due:
-- Create a 3D model of an interesting object in Agistoft Metashape and upload it on Sketchfab.
+- Create two 3D models of interesting objects in Agisoft Metashape and upload them on Sketchfab.
+Put the link to your model on Canvas.

 ## Before Class
 - Download [Blender](https://www.blender.org/download/)